Accused of cheating on the SAT or ACT? Advice from a lawyer.

 Can you help me write my appeal?

 Yes.
-I utilize my nearly twenty years experience to craft successful arguments for appeals.
-I work with students all over the country facing not only accusations of cheating on standardized tests, but also in college.
+Richard Asselta utilizes his nearly 20 years’ experience to craft successful arguments for appeals.
+He works with students all over the country facing not only accusations of cheating on standardized tests, but also in college.

 Richard Asselta, defense lawyer for students, defends students accused of cheating on the SAT or ACT test.
 Need to appeal a cheating accusation?
-Call Asselta Law today for a free consultation.
-(855) 338-5299
+Call Asselta Law P.A. today for a free consultation 855-338-5299.